BalorLC3/Imprimer/README.md

 | `~0.3–0.5` | Partial control, fighting the model |
 | `<0.3` | Largely unnatural output |

+### GRPO reward shaping (ELPR)

+Rather than optimizing reachability directly with a binary pass/fail threshold, the optimizer applies **Exponential Linear Proximity Reward** relative to a dynamic group baseline:

+$$\text{ELPR}(s, \bar{s}) = \sigma\big(\beta (s - \bar{s})\big)$$

+Where $\bar{s}$ is the mean raw score across the current candidate group.
+This is continuous and never saturates — a variant just above the group mean gets ~0.55, a strong outlier approaches 1.0.
+The group mean acts as a value-function-free baseline, which is the key insight from GRPO: no critic model needed.

 ### Optimization objective

-Maximize semantic alignment with $y^*$ while keeping outputs within the model's reachable region.
+Maximize semantic alignment with $y^*$ while keeping outputs within the model's reachable region, guided by group-relative reward rather than absolute thresholds.

 <p align="center">
   <img src="docs/assets/llmcontrol.drawio.png" height="240" alt="LLMs control framework">